 Fairfax Campus

-Mason Square (pending final SCHEV approval - formerly Arlington Campus)
+Mason Square (formerly Arlington Campus)

-George Mason University-Mason Square, formerly the Arlington Campus, established in 1979, is located near Washington, D.C., on 5.2 acres of land.
+Mason Square, formerly the Arlington Campus, established in 1979, is located near Washington, D.C., on 5.2 acres of land.
 Mason's most urban location, the Mason Square campus is situated conveniently in the Virginia Square neighborhood and offers easy access via Metro and key transportation routes.

 Mason Square is home to the Mercatus Center and the Institute for Humane Studies, independent initiatives affiliated with the university.
 The Law and Economics Center (LAW), Center for World Religions, Diplomacy, and Conflict Resolution (CARTER), Center for Regional Analysis (SCHAR) and the Interdisciplinary Center for Economic Science (CHSS) are some of the many research centers located at Mason Square.